Labour Force Survey - Labour Force Survey - quarterly data

 The Labour force survey provides estimates for the main characteristics of labour market as employment, unemployment, inactivity, occupations, economic activities, working time and other, as well as social-demographic characteristics as sex, age, place of residence (urban/rural), education etc.

-Employed are persons aged 15 and over who during the reference period:
+Employed are persons aged 15 - 89 years who during the reference period:

 - performed some work for at least one hour for pay in cash or in kind or other income;

-- did not work but had a job or an enterprise, a business from which they were temporarily absent due to illness, annual leave, full-paid maternity leave, parental leave, strike or another labour dispute, etc.
+- did not work but had a job or an enterprise, a business from which they were temporarily absent due to holidays, illness, paid maternity and parental leave or other reasons.

 Unemployed are persons aged 15 to 74 who: